Words With The Silent K

 The Silent 'K' Phenomenon: A Historical Perspective

 The presence of a silent 'k' in many English words is a direct legacy of their historical development.
 Many words containing a silent 'k' are derived from Old English, Greek, or other languages where the 'k' sound was once pronounced.
 Over time, the pronunciation shifted, leaving the 'k' behind as a silent testament to the word's ancestry.
-This process of linguistic evolution, where sounds change or are lost, is a common phenomenon in language development.
+That's why this process of linguistic evolution, where sounds change or are lost, is a common phenomenon in language development.
 The silent 'k' acts as a kind of linguistic fossil, offering a glimpse into the word's historical journey.

 Categories of Words with Silent K: Unlocking the Patterns